webroo/backbone-baseview/README.md

 ## Dealing with nested views

 Dealing with nested views is an aspect of Backbone that causes more confusion than anything else.
-It's usually the first problem new users face when trying to build an application, and usually the first thing they'll abstract into some sort of reusable code.
+It's usually the first problem new users face when trying to build an application of any size, and usually the first thing they'll abstract into some sort of reusable code.
 Many of these solutions eventually get turned into plugins, just like this one.

 ### The problems